 Finally, a 20-kilometer race on foot divided into 4 laps of 5 kilometers with 100m of positive elevation gain per lap.

 Come back wanting victory

 The one from Muntanyola won the 2017 edition (with a track record) and finished second in 2018.
 Unfortunately, last year he had to retire due to a vision problem in his left eye.

-Like the last event, the Vercorsman, the level of output in the professional category will be very high, with the last two EmbrunMan winners and different high-level French athletes.
+Like the last event, the Vercorsman, the start level in the professional category will be very high, with the last two EmbrunMan winners and different high-level French athletes.

-In a pre-race statement, Erik told us: «I really want to go back to Ventouxman, it has always been a special place and after last year's bad luck with my eye injury, I really want to »
+In pre-race statements, Erik told us: «I really want to go back to the Ventouxman, it has always been a special place and after last year's bad luck with my eye injury, I really want to »